paulrobello/parllama/README.md

 ## Roadmap

 ### Where we are
-* Initial release - Find, maintain and create new models
+* **Core Model Management** - Find, maintain, pull, delete, copy, and create new models with full Ollama integration
-* Theme support
-* Connect to remote Ollama instances
+* **Multi-Provider Support** - Seamless integration with Ollama, OpenAI, Anthropic, Groq, Google, xAI, OpenRouter, Deepseek, and LiteLLM
-* Chat with history / conversation management
+* **Advanced Chat System** - Multi-tab conversations with full history management and session persistence
-* Chat tabs allow chat with multiple models at same time
+* **Vision Model Support** - Chat with images using vision-capable LLMs like LLaVA and GPT-4 Vision
+* **Memory System** - Persistent user context across all conversations with AI-powered memory management
+* **Template Execution** - Secure code execution system with configurable command allowlists and safety controls
-* Custom prompt library with import from Fabric
+* **Custom Prompt Library** - Create, manage, and import prompts from Fabric and other sources
-* Auto complete of slash commands, input history, multi line edit
-* Ability to use cloud AI providers like OpenAI, Anthropic, Groq, Google, xAI, OpenRouter, LiteLLM
-* Use images with vision capable LLMs
-* Ability to copy code and other sub sections from chat
+* **Theme System** - Full dark/light mode support with custom JSON-based theme configuration
+* **Smart Caching** - Intelligent per-provider model caching with configurable durations
+* **Comprehensive Slash Commands** - Extensive command system for navigation, session management, and memory operations
+* **Export Capabilities** - Export conversations as Markdown files for documentation
+* **Security & Validation** - Comprehensive file validation and secure operations for all data handling
+* **Cross-Platform Support** - Native support for Windows, macOS, Linux, and WSL environments

 ### Where we're going